jonmbake/knowweb.dev/posts/security/mitigations/cross-site-scripting.md

 }
 ```

 `this.props.userEnteredComment` will be HTML-escaped by default.
-Interesting side note: React does offer a way to render unescaped HTML via [#dangerouslysetinnerhtml](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).
+Side note: React does offer a way to render unescaped HTML via [#dangerouslysetinnerhtml](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).